ppy/osu-framework/osu.Framework.Templates/README.md

 # osu.Framework.Templates

 Templates to use when starting off with osu!framework.
-Create a fully-testable, cross-platform, and ready-for-git project using osu!framework using just two lines.
+Create a fully-testable, cross-platform, and ready-for-git project using osu!framework in just two lines.

 ## Usage